 I say “mostly smooth” because I like to leave some of the texture from the strawberries.

-OK.
 Next, taste a bit of the dressing.
 If you’d like it to be a bit sweeter, add some sweetness as suggested above.
 It really can depend on your berries and your own personal taste preferences.
+Or you can add more thyme and/or salt.

 But that’s basically it.
 See?
 I told you it would be easy.